valkey-io/valkey-doc/docs/reference/modules/modules-blocking-ops.md

 ---
-title: "Redis modules and blocking commands"
+title: "Valkey modules and blocking commands"
 linkTitle: "Blocking commands"
 weight: 1
 description: >
-    How to implement blocking commands in a Redis module
+    How to implement blocking commands in a Valkey module
 aliases:
     - /topics/modules-blocking-ops
 ---

-Redis has a few blocking commands among the built-in set of commands.
+Valkey has a few blocking commands among the built-in set of commands.
 One of the most used is `BLPOP` (or the symmetric `BRPOP`) which blocks waiting for elements arriving in a list.

 The interesting fact about blocking commands is that they do not block the whole server, but just the client calling them.
-Usually the reason to block is that we expect some external event to happen: this can be some change in the Redis data structures like in the `BLPOP` case, a long computation happening in a thread, to receive some data from the network, and so forth.
+Usually the reason to block is that we expect some external event to happen: this can be some change in the Valkey data structures like in the `BLPOP` case, a long computation happening in a thread, to receive some data from the network, and so forth.

-Redis modules have the ability to implement blocking commands as well, this documentation shows how the API works and describes a few patterns that can be used in order to model blocking commands.
+Valkey modules have the ability to implement blocking commands as well, this documentation shows how the API works and describes a few patterns that can be used in order to model blocking commands.